 How is the on-call service set up?

-A Health Services health care providers will be on-call and will carry the on-call phone during the hours when Health Services is HS is not open.
-When you call the on-call provider number, an answering service will take your message and contact the provider on-call.
-The health care provider will return your call within 15 minutes.
-If you do not receive a return call within 15 minutes, call the number again.
+A Health Services health care providers will be on-call during the hours when Health Services is not open.
+When you call 782-1211 an answering service representative will take your message and contact the provider on-call.
+The provider will return your call within 20 minutes.
+If you do not receive a return call within that time frame call the number again.

 What information will the on-call provider give me?